If you want to add plants to your collection without spending much, then there are Affordable Houseplants You Can Get So Cheap! Even Free!

 Here’s everything you need to know about growing Snake Plant

 Botanical Name: Aloe barbadensis miller

 Do you have an aloe vera plant in your home, and you want more for free?
-This is possible by removing the offsets and growing them easily into plants!
+This is possible by removing the offsets and growing them easily into new pots!

 Check out how to cut an aloe plant without killing it here

 Botanical Name: Chlorophytum comosum